-While the Simon and Klages cases are still pending, last week Strampel was found guilty of neglect of misconduct in office and willful neglect of duty for allowing Nassar to see patients despite an ongoing criminal investigation and failing to ensure that Nassar followed treatment protocol when examining a patient.
+The Simon and Klages cases are still pending.
+However, last week, Strampel was found guilty of neglect of misconduct in office and willful neglect of duty for allowing Nassar to see patients despite an ongoing criminal investigation and failing to ensure that Nassar followed treatment protocol when examining a patient.

 Strampel admitted to not ensuring that Nassar was adhering to protocols.
 According to reports, Strampel even told police he never intended to follow up on Nassar.
 As a result of Strampel’s negligence, at least 20 women were sexually assaulted by Nassar until he was fired in 2016.
 Furthermore, while survivors were calling for justice and accountability at MSU, university officials had Strampel’s personnel files, which were filled with reports of his sexual harassment and degrading behavior of women.
 In other words, they knew of his sexual misconduct but did nothing.

-Although the jurors found that a laundry list of sexual comments made by Strampel to female students was criminal and that he used his position as dean to attempt to get sexual favors, Strampel was acquitted of felony criminal sexual conduct in the second degree due to lack of evidence.
+Although jurors found that a laundry list of sexual comments by Strampel was criminal and that he used his position as dean to attempt to get sexual favors, Strampel was acquitted of felony criminal sexual conduct in the second degree due to lack of evidence.

 Strampel faces up to five years in prison.
 It is unclear whether his defense team will file an appeal.